 7. If you could have dinner with one living or non-living person, who would it be and why?

 Geez – only one?
-I just finished a book on the history of 3D in computers and got to write about and correspond with a lot of my friends in the industry, and do research on several who are no longer with us—I want to have dinner and a lot of wine with all of them.
+I finished a book on the history of 3D in computers and got to write about and correspond with a lot of my friends in the industry, and do research on several who are no longer with us—I wanted to have dinner and a lot of wine with all of them.